 Images courtesy of the Aldous Huxley estate, Easton Press, Herbert Stone publishing, and Henry Altemus publishing.

 This guide is designed to provide information for English 106 and 108 T.A.s who want to implement archives and special collections into their classroom.
-Assignments and hand-outs, useful contacts in both the Purdue Archives and Special Collections and the English Department, along with helpful information on how to properly prepare yourselves and your students are all included in this guide.
+Assignments and hand-outs, useful contacts in both the Purdue University Archives and Special Collections and the English Department, along with helpful information on how to properly prepare yourselves and your students are all included in this guide.
 Collaboration between the T.A. and archivist as well as being well-versed in archival research at Purdue are two of the most important factors in successfully implementing archives and special collections into your classroom.
 This guide serves as a "how-to" that will take you step-by-step through the process of what you need to know in order to successfully and effectively implement archives and special collections into English 106 or 108.

 This guide was originally created by Kristin Leaman; revised and maintained by Neal Harmeyer.